Large Continual Instruction Assistant: Conclusion

 \section{Conclusion}

-To enable MLLMs to possess the ability of multimodal continual instruction tuning and further resist forgetting, we propose a novel method called LLaCA.
+To enable LFMs to possess the ability of continual instruction tuning and further resist forgetting, we propose a general continual instruction tuning framework.
 Combined with the exponential moving average, the proposed method can protect previous knowledge and incorporate new knowledge at the same time.
 By solving a set of equations based on the Lagrange multiplier method, we obtain the self-adaption weight of EMA in each update process.
 Subsequently, two compensation mechanisms are further introduced to alleviate the computational costs.
-Experiments show that our approach not only owns excellent anti-forgetting and continual tuning ability but also well zero-shot performance.
-Additionally, our method needs a few extra computation costs and memory usage.
-Due to computational resource constraints, our current focus is primarily on continual instruction tuning.
-In the future, we aim to extend our method to continual pre-training scenarios.
+Additionally, based on the instruction grouping strategy, we can retrain the parameters of semantic-similar instructions and limitedly expand the parameters of semantic-irritated instructions.
+In the testing phase, we also utilize the strategy to match the most suitable parameters for the instances.
+Experiments on MLLMs and LLMs show that our approach not only owns excellent anti-forgetting but also well continual tuning performance.
+Due to computational resource constraints, our current focus is primarily on the image and text continual instruction tuning.
+In the future, we aim to extend our method to continual instruction tuning benchmarks with more modalities and more continual tuning scenarios.